 Other than the obvious break time fun, there are a handful of benefits that these spaces can bring to those in and outside the company.
 Modern-day office design focuses on employee enjoyment and companies are now aiming for a homely, calm and productive space.
 Many digital workplaces implement these spaces along with new technologies to create an area which is modern, usable and adaptable.

 Having a social area where people can relax and talk about things other than work, helps to bring them closer on a more personal level.
 Sitting in a social setting allows employees to become more comfortable with their colleagues and participate in group activities.
 These areas also offer an opportunity to connect with people you might not normally interact with, such as those from different departments of the business.

 Most modern-day office spaces offer a simple step away from employee desk areas.
 By simply taking yourself away from a computer screen, your mind can quickly relax and forget the stresses of work for a while.
 Sitting in a comfier area, having fun distractions or having personal chats with colleagues can reduce stress almost straight away, bringing energy levels up and giving your brain a break.

 Staying glued to a desk for 8 or 9 hours a day isn’t good for anyone.
-Although you might be going from one seat to another, changing your position, posture and location can do wonders for short-term and long short physical health.
+Although you might be going from one seat to another, changing your position, posture and location can do wonders for short-term and long-term physical health.
 Moving around during the day reduces mental blocks, improves concentration, burns calories and reduces the risk of potential health risks.

 The idea of having outdoor breakout spaces is also becoming increasingly popular, helping employees with general health and access to vitamins, natural sunlight or fresh air.